Course Title: Bachelor of Arts (Honours) in Media Production and Digital Arts

 Other Grade Requirements

 |*Pass in Foundation Level Mathematics (F3) is acceptable for this course.

-Mature applicants (23+) are welcome.
+Applications from mature students (23+) are welcome.
 Further details at www.tudublin.ie/mature

 Working in a studio-based environment, our hands-on production modules and specialist workshops focus on digital content creation and will have you thinking, designing and creating right from the start.
 This degree is designed to be fluid, responding to both your interests and the ever-changing industry landscape.
-With a complementary suite of practical and theoretical modules, all aspects of the programme inform and are informed by each other.
+With a complementary suite of practical and theoretical modules, all aspects of the course inform and are informed by each other.

 As you develop your understanding of the technologies and their storytelling potential, you choose which paths to follow in your final two years.
 Project work includes filmmaking, music videos, 2D and 3D animations, motion design, graphic design and photographic portfolios.

-Our programme will also introduce you to emerging media practices such as interactive video, augmented and virtual reality, and creative coding so you’ll get the skillset needed to work with the latest media and storytelling technologies.
+Our course will also introduce you to emerging media practices such as interactive video, augmented and virtual reality, and creative coding so you’ll get the skillset needed to work with the latest media and storytelling technologies.
 You’ll also be studying the role of the media in society, keeping an eye on 21st century social and technological trends.

-Study Abroad Opportunities:
+Study Abroad Opportunities

 We have Erasmus links with several European Institutions across Finland, France, Germany and Spain in addition to international opportunities to study in Canada for a semester.
 These exchange opportunities are offered in year 3 for one semester.